scalyr/opentelemetry-exporter-dataset/README.md

 This testing is usually done by either running existing "benchmarks" from the [scripts](scripts) folder or using them as inspiration for ad hoc testing.

-This repository contains several git submodules.
-Make sure, that you have their source code as well.
-You can do it:
-* during clone with: `git clone --recurse-submodules git@github.com:scalyr/opentelemetry-exporter-dataset.git`
-* afterward with: `git submodule update --init`

 ## Dependencies

 If you are running targets below on OS X you also need GNU commands aka coreutils package installed